 Friday, 17 April 2015

 There's precious little wriggle room with John Wick.
 Keanu Reeves stars as the titular assassin, out for justice after a Russian mob brat steals his ride and pulps his dog.
 That's it.
 The film is a collision course, nothing more.
-John Wick impresses because of this purity.
+John Wick impresses then because of this purity.
 Every line exist solely to feed into the idea of Wick as a horrifying, supernatural presence in the Golgo 13 mold.
 His enemies understand the danger he represents and quake accordingly.

 Back in action, Reeves resembles something dragged out of a deep deep well in feudal Japan.
 A vengeful wraith, dredged up and dressed to impress, marksmanship skills eternally set to aimbot.
 Literally no head goes unplugged.
 Directors Chad Stahelski and David Leitch construct a series of athletic gunfights that revolve around a basic one-two boxing rhythm.
 If Wick can't immediately ventilate the cranium in question he'll put lead into a limb or sternum, explicitly paining his enemies so they reveal their unguarded head.